jreynolds0962/Marvel-Finder/README.md

 * How to display the character image and stats in the GUI?

 * How do I iterate over the API response and display each power stat on the GUI.

+## How it works

+# The GUI

+The application now has a GUI icorporated.
+Directions on how to use are listed at the top. i enjoyed this project and using the GUI.
+This was my first time having a project with an interface.
+It presented some challenges such as:

+* incorporating the api script into the gui file and adding logic to add the data from the response to the gui

+* fethcing the name that was given in the entry box and feeding it to the "get_power_stats" function

+* displaying the image and the stats next to eachother, having to incorporate both the gird and pack functions so that the gui will format with the resizing of the window

+Overall this was a great project for me to test the use of interfaces with a backend.
+I plan on trying different GUI libraries out too in future projects